 Yes, you can have up to 5 letters of recommendation sent.

 Emails regarding final admissions decisions are typically sent in April.

-We recognize that the academic community prospers when talents from diverse backgrounds come together to solve scientific problems.
-Therefore, we hope to recruit researchers from historically underrepresented groups in higher education.
-Since 2019, the BCS Application Assistance Program (AAP) has been striving to share social capital and narrow the information gap among applicants during the graduate school application process.
+The academic community prospers when talents from different backgrounds come together to solve scientific problems.
+Since 2019, the BCS Application Assistance Program (AAP) has been striving to narrow the information gap and share social capital in STEM.

 The AAP is a volunteer-based, student-run initiative that allows current graduate students to offer support to and share personal experiences with prospective students during the graduate application process.
 AAP volunteers are happy to answer questions related to student life, career planning and graduate application.

 Our volunteers are enrolled in the BCS PhD program and working in labs in computational, molecular, systems, and cognitive research domains of the department.
 Each volunteer comes from a unique set of personal trajectory, training experience and cultural background, and therefore represents their own views rather than the stance of BCS as a department.
 Personal information shared with the AAP volunteers will not be shared outside of the group, or with BCS faculty.